 My French con-man story is still one of the best stories in my repertoire, and actually one of the best experiences of my life.
 Ask me sometime and I will tell you all about it. “

 “If you’re like me, you may think you are generally safe from mosquitoes that carry tropical diseases like malaria and dengue if you are in places other than swampy, humid jungles or low-lying wetlands.
 I did not even think about travel safety and this was my perception, too, until I came down with dengue fever in Santo Domingo, Ecuador, an agricultural fully urbanized city of over 500,000.

 One morning I woke up and I was feeling sick to my stomach.
 My first thought was food poisoning.
 I had a fever, body aches and non-stop vomiting.
 My symptoms did not improve so I went immediately to the closest medical clinic.
 I have learned from experience that if you are sick in a foreign land it is always smart to seek medical treatment.
 I was admitted to the hospital and soon learned that I had dengue fever.

 The hospital was clean, the doctors and nurses were very nice, and the bill was VERY cheap.
 Although I spent one day in the hospital I was feeling great the very next day.

 I got sick because I did not follow the advice presented in this website.
 If you take precautions your chances of getting sick are very low.
 If you do get sick (you probably will not), the medical care is just fine, I know this from personal experience.”

-Have a safe trip to Ecuador!
+Have a safe and healthy visit to Ecuador!